ghost-coin/ghost-core/doc/build-unix.md

 sudo apt-get install libprotobuf-dev protobuf-compiler libhidapi-dev

-Once these are installed, they will be found by configure and a particl-qt executable will be built by default.
+Once these are installed, they will be found by configure and a ghost-qt executable will be built by default.

 ### Fedora